scottgigawatt/duplex/README.md

 5. Access the services through their respective endpoints—like opening a treasure chest of media!
 6. Configure services to connect to Plex using the gateway IP address of the Docker bridge network.
 You can find this IP in `Container Manager -> Network` for DSM 7.2 and above.
    > [!IMPORTANT]
-   > 🎥 For the smoothest production rollout, we recommend managing this project via DSM Container Manager’s Project feature.
+   > 🎥 For the smoothest production rollout, we recommend managing this project via DSM Container Manager's Project feature.
 Jump to [Managing the Project with DSM Container Manager 📦](#managing-the-project-with-dsm-container-manager-) to roll out the red carpet for your deployment.

 ### Managing Docker Config Environment Variables 🧩